ARIANNA FALBO

 I grew up in Mississauga, Ontario, and I have two cats, Bean and Ghost, and two dogs, Sammy and Porcco (one of whom was named after the main character in this Hayao Miyazaki anime).

 • Inquiry and Higher-Order Evidence, in Inquiry: Philosophical Perspectives, (Eds.)
-A. Creller and J. Matheson, Routledge Press.
-Forthcoming.
+A. Creller and J. Matheson, Routledge Press, (2025).

-• Belonging and Estrangement, AAPT Studies in Pedagogy, co-authored with Heather Stewart, (2025).
+• Belonging and Estrangement, AAPT Studies in Pedagogy, with Heather Stewart, (2025).

 • Inquiry for the Mistaken and Confused, Philosophy and Phenomenological Research, (2024).